LlamaCodeStudios/Cardboard-computer/README.md

 ---

+## Warning ⚠️
+Colourstreak has NOT yet been tested.
+Proceed at your own risk.

 ## 💡 What is Colourstreak?

 Colourstreak uses small painted squares and LED's to make a custom display intergrated into cardboard.
 Using sensors, wireless connectivity, and customizable firmware, it can: